SAP-samples/teched2022-IN280/exercises/ex3/ex33/readme.md

-# Exercise 3.3 - Watch the SAP Integration Suite messages of an integration scenario
+# Exercise 3.3 - Watch all SAP Integration Suite messages of an integration scenario

 In this exercise, you will see all messages exchanged via SAP Integration Suite for the integration scenario *ExternalWorkforce* in a selected time frame